tbensky/Prolog-CLP/README.md

 #### More on difference lists

 We found a *really nice* reference [here](https://tmcs.math.unideb.hu/load_doc.php?p=185&t=doc), called "Difference lists in Prolog" by Attila Csenki.
 (This author also has two books out on Prolog.)
 In particular, let's look at appending two lists.

-If you're studying Prolog, explaining how the traditional `append` predicate works is really difficult.
+If you're studying Prolog, explaining how the traditional `append` predicate works is  difficult.
 (Clocksin says "Do not worry if would not have thought of this yourself."
 Hint: the successor idea in Prolog will help some.)

 Anyway, back at it.
 Append using difference lists using this simple clause `app_dl` (for append with difference lists):